MicrosoftEdge/WebView2Feedback/specs/UpdateRuntime.md

 /// Status of UpdateRuntime operation result.
 [v1_enum] typedef enum COREWEBVIEW2_UPDATE_RUNTIME_STATUS {

-  /// No update for Edge WebView2 Runtime is available.
-  /// Latest version of Edge WebView2 Runtime is already installed.
+  /// Latest version of Edge WebView2 Runtime is installed.
-  COREWEBVIEW2_UPDATE_RUNTIME_STATUS_NO_UPDATE,

-  /// Edge WebView2 Runtime is updated successfully.
+  /// No update for Edge WebView2 Runtime is available, or Edge WebView2
-  COREWEBVIEW2_UPDATE_RUNTIME_STATUS_UPDATED,
+  /// Runtime is updated successfully and latest version is now installed.
+  COREWEBVIEW2_UPDATE_RUNTIME_STATUS_LATEST_VERSION_INSTALLED,

   /// Edge WebView2 Runtime update is blocked by group policy.
   COREWEBVIEW2_UPDATE_RUNTIME_STATUS_BLOCKED_BY_POLICY,